BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 • String Replace Functoid: This functoid returns a new string in which all occurrences of a specified string (second parameter) found in the first string are replaced with another specified string (third parameter).

 • String Normalize Functoid: This functoid allows you to normalize the text.
-It will remove two or more consecutive spaces and replace them with a single space, remove two or more consecutive newlines and replace them with a single newline and “condense” multiple tabs into one.
+It will remove two or more consecutive spaces and replace them with a single space, remove two or more consecutive newlines and replace them with a single newline, and “condense” multiple tabs into a single tab.

 • String PadLeft Functoid: This functoid allows you to set a new string that right-aligns the characters in this instance by padding them on the left with a specified Unicode character, for a specified total length.